juniorguru/plucker/README.md

 Look at existing code and follow conventions.
 Creating new scraper, e.g. `gravel-bikes`:

-1. Should the new scraper produce items not yet known to this codebase, such as bikes, go to `juniorguru_plucker/items.py` and add a new Scrapy [Item](https://docs.scrapy.org/en/latest/topics/items.html) class, e.g. `GravelBike`.
+1. Should the new scraper produce items not yet known to this codebase, such as bikes, go to `jg/plucker/items.py` and add a new Scrapy [Item](https://docs.scrapy.org/en/latest/topics/items.html) class, e.g. `GravelBike`.
-    Run `jgp schemas` to generate schema for Apify.
+    Run `plucker schemas` to generate schema for Apify.
     Should the new scraper produce items already known to this codebase, such as jobs, you can skip this step.
-1. Run `jgp new`, answer questions.
+1. Run `plucker new`, answer questions.
     It is a [cookiecutter](https://github.com/cookiecutter/cookiecutter).
     It takes the `scraper_template` directory and creates a scaffolding of a new scraper for you.
-1. Fill the newly created `juniorguru_plucker/gravel_bikes/spider.py` file with implementation of your scraper.
+1. Fill the newly created `jg/plucker/gravel_bikes/spider.py` file with implementation of your scraper.
     See Scrapy documentation: [Tutorial](https://docs.scrapy.org/en/latest/intro/tutorial.html#our-first-spider), [Spiders](https://docs.scrapy.org/en/latest/topics/spiders.html)
 1. Make sure the spider produces instances of the selected [Item](https://docs.scrapy.org/en/latest/topics/items.html) subclass, e.g. `GravelBike`.
 1. Run the spider with `scrapy crawl gravel-bikes`.